 - 3.1 This section documents the screening stage of HRA (stage 1 of the 4 stage process), where the plan is screened for likely significant effects. - 3.2 The screening for likely significant effects of a plan involves checking all aspects of the plan and identifying any areas of potential concern, which are then examined in more detail in the appropriate assessment (stage 2) of the HRA.
 The check for likely significant effects provides an initial test of the plan.
 It is undertaken to enable the plan maker as competent authority to do two things.
 Firstly, it narrows down and highlights those elements of the plan that may pose a risk to European sites.
-Secondly, where an option poses a risk but is a desired element of the plan, the screening exercise identifies where further assessment is necessary in order to determine the nature and magnitude of potential impacts on European sites.
+Secondly, where an option poses a risk but is a desired element of the plan, the screening exercise identifies where further assessment is necessary in order to determine the nature and magnitude of potential impacts on European sites and what could be done to avoid, cancel, reduce or eliminate those risks.
 Further assessment and evidence gathering after early screening may include, for example, the commissioning of additional survey work, modelling, researching scientific literature or setting out justifications in accordance with expert opinion.